 Part of this is experienced through global education—an important component of the BSN curriculum.
 We require an intercultural experience that gives students the opportunity to travel overseas at a reduced rate and provide nursing care to the citizens of various communities.
 Our senior nursing students travel around the corner or across the globe caring for patients unlike themselves.

 Nursing students apply their classroom learning in local hospitals:

 - Community Hospital Anderson

-Students may also gain experience in home healthcare, schools, and long-term care facilities as well as experience in regional hospitals such as Hancock Regional Hospital, Greenfield, Indiana and Community Hospital North, Indianapolis, Indiana.
+Students may also gain experience in home healthcare and schools, as well as experience in regional hospitals, such as Marion General in Marion, Indiana and Community Hospital North, Indianapolis, Indiana.

 - Our average five-year pass rate is 92%.

 - 100% of our graduating seniors secure job placement.

 Receive a curated list of programs to explore for your college career.